 The Eco Water Urn was introduced last year and has quickly become a leading option offered by funeral homes to families interested in doing a water burial.
 This special patent pending urn is constructed from recycled plant materials and floats upright in the water (similar to a buoy).
 After up to a few minutes of floating time the bottom dissolves and the ashes are gracefully spread in the water.
 As an added bonus, the packaging for the Eco Water Urn is an attractive bamboo canister, which makes for a great protective case that can hold the urn while traveling to that special place on the water to scatter.

-Having Multiple Memorials
+Having Multiple Memorials for Your Loved One

 With the increasing amount of people in Oklahoma and across the country choosing to be cremated instead of buried (due to a much lower cremation cost, among many other reasons), a number of new and innovative memorials have recently been introduced that incorporate ashes.
 With so many uplifting new options, families can find it to be a challenge to select only one memorial for a loved one, and instead, choose to separate their loved ones ashes and include them in multiple memorials.
 This can include scattering a portion of a loved one’s cremated ashes and then incorporating the remainder in jewelry, a diamond, a glass decorative piece, or in a bio urn tree memorial, among many other great options.